Sydney 500: Government support

+spending $30 million of taxpayers' money to subsidise the Sydney 500.

 Critics said the event would cost the NSW government far more than the amount originally stated.
 The Olympic Park Authority said "it is clear that in all scenarios the current V8 Supercars Australia budget estimates are too low and/or incomplete."
 Government involvement in the races was opposed by the Premier's adviser on events, John O'Neill, as well as the government's infrastructure chief, David Richmond.
 Federal Labor MP, Laurie Ferguson, said that it's all about "News Limited and Channel Seven - they're trying to please them."
 News Limited, publisher of The Daily Telegraph, and the Seven Network, who were a sponsor and broadcaster of the event respectively, had lobbied the New South Wales Government for public funding of the Supercars event.

 Despite initial reports of success from event organisers, a report from the Auditor-General of New South Wales in 2010 supported the critics' claims.
 It concluded that the government failed to adequately estimate the costs of the event, and that the benefits of the event were not as high as expected.
 Despite the ongoing criticism, and a change of government, in 2013 the event was renewed until the end of 2016, with an option for the government to extend the deal for a further two years.
 The expected crowd inflows from interstate and overseas dropped from 15,000 in the original deal in 2009 to 5,000 for the new deal.